New from the pen of the author and available on Amazon et al: "Mysteriad".

 Frank Sherry is the author of both non-fiction and fiction books.
 His non-fiction works include "Pacific Passions", the enthralling story of the European discovery and exploration of the Pacific Ocean and "Raiders and Rebels"—a rousing account of 18th Century piracy and a major selection of the History Book Club.
-Frank has also published four novels: "The Devil's Captain" "Eternity Falls", "Talar—The Quest for Shadowcaster. and "The Pucka-man's Odyssey".
-Frank's next novel entitled "Mysteriad" is scheduled for release in November of this year.
+Frank has also published five novels: "The Devil's Captain" "Eternity Falls", "Talar—The Quest for Shadowcaster, "The Pucka-man's Odyssey", and "Mysteriad."
+Frank's next novel entitled "Lust, Loathing, Lunacy" is scheduled for release in the spring of 2015.

 Before deciding to devote all his time to writing, Frank was journalist, political consultant, pollster, public relations executive and video producer.
 He has also been a tireless traveler, sailor, scuba diver, and mountain trekker— with a special fondness for what he calls "wild, bleak places".